Jihanger-997/utopian_orbit_blog/_posts/2021-08-11-Poetry-Psych8tic.markdown

 Or assimilate them?

-I wonder if you're still alive
+I wonder if you're still alive.

-Though one of you appeared before my sleep
+One of you appeared before my sleep

 We greeted each other